 How to Store Them

 I am so honored when you make a recipe from my site!
-If you make these Apple Turnovers, please leave a comment and a star rating with your experience!
-If you have any questions about this recipe, feel free to comment here, too!
+If you make these Apple Turnovers with a Cinnamon Cider Glaze, please leave a star ⭐️⭐️⭐️⭐️⭐️ rating with your experience!
+If you have any questions about this recipe outside of what is covered in the article, please comment below and I'll respond as soon as I'm able.

 - Prep Time: 00:40